- Human Services

 Procedure: The below prioritization tool will be used to score each application and rank priority.
 Each qualifier is awarded one point.

 Wayne County received funding from the Department of Human Services (DHS), which is specific to renters only.
-It can assist with households behind in rental payments and/or utilities.
-If assistance is needed, in addition to overdue payments, this program can assist with an additional three months of rental payments to prevent homelessness, which is subject to eligibility and funding availability.
+It can assist with households behind in rental payments and/or utilities, which is subject to eligibility and funding availability.

 To be eligible for this program, the household must meet the following criteria: